AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-refined_external_states-02:

-2. An External state abstraction shall have at least one ``constituent`` that is External state, or shall have a null refinement.

-.. _tu-fe-refined_external_states-03:

-3. An External state abstraction shall have each of the properties set to True which are True for any of its ``constituents``.
+2. An External state abstraction shall have each of the properties set to True which are True for any of its ``constituents``.

+.. _tu-cbatu-refined_external_states-03:

+3. Refined_Global aspects must respect the rules related to external properties of constituents which are external states given in :ref:`external_state` and :ref:`external_state-variables`.

 .. _tu-cbatu-refined_external_states-04:

-4. Refined_Global aspects must respect the rules related to external properties of constituents which are external states given in :ref:`external_state` and :ref:`external_state-variables`.

-.. _tu-cbatu-refined_external_states-05:

-5. All other rules for Refined_State, Refined_Global and Refined_Depends aspect
+4. All other rules for Refined_State, Refined_Global and Refined_Depends aspect
    also apply.

 .. _etu-refined_external_states-lr: